 - Tell us about programs you’d like to see as part of the Center for Reconciliation

 - Help us identify donors, foundations and granting agencies who can help fund this

 - Contribute your gift or volunteer to help one of the program teams

 To send us suggestions, to volunteer, to help or to sign up to receive updates about this project sign up for the Center’s E-Newsletter.

-Consider making a gift to the Center for Reconciliation.
+Consider making a gift to the Diocese for the Center for Reconciliation.
 Gifts can be made online or mailed to:

 275 North Main Street, Providence, RI 02903